thkitapci/Inference_of_TF_regulatory_networks/README.md

 # accessible regions of genes which have correlation with each TF of interest in 5kb window
                              `5kb.pl`

-  input file1: position_Genes.txt file (positions of the genes which have positive and negative correlation with each TF of interest from  Drosophila_melanogaster gtf file).
+  input file 1: position_Genes.txt file (positions of the genes which have positive and negative correlation with each TF of interest from  Drosophila_melanogaster gtf file).

-  input file2:correlated accessible regions file ( the accessible regions of Drosophila_melanogaster developmental stage which we are interested in).
+  input file 2:correlated accessible regions file ( the accessible regions of Drosophila_melanogaster developmental stage which we are interested in).

    output file: position_accessible_regions_genes_TF.txt file ( positions of accessible regions of genes which have correlation with each TF).

 #pull out the fasta sequence for  accessible regions of genes which have correlation with each TF of interest  from reference genome
                             `fastasequence.pl`

-    input file1: Drosophila_melanogaster.BDGP5.75.dna.toplevel.fa (fasta sequence of reference genome)
+    input file 1: Drosophila_melanogaster.BDGP5.75.dna.toplevel.fa (fasta sequence of reference genome)

-    inputfile2: position_accessible_regions_genes_TF.txt file
+    inputfile 2: position_accessible_regions_genes_TF.txt file

     output file : fasta_sequence_accessible_regions_genes_TF.txt  (fasta sequence of accessible regions of genes have correlation with each TF)